prividentity/PrivateIdentity-Oldd/NodeJS-Endpoint.md

 **Response**

-The response of a Predict request, if successful, returns PII data in the following format:
+The response of a Predict request, if successful, returns enrollment data in the following format:
 ```
 {
-    "PII": {
+    "enrollment data": {
-        "name": "Nguyen",
 	"id": "1008023",
-        ...
-        "address": "23 Scott Street"
     },
     "message": "OK",
     "status": 0,